WillistonStateCSCI/CSCI160-CH07EXS/README.md

 - AutoClient06.java - The sixth Auto Client implements these methods.
 ## Examples 14 and 15
 - Auto07.java - The seventh Auto Class makes use of the getCountAutos class to determine how many Autos have been instantiated.
 - AutoClient07.java - The seventh Auto Client implements this method.
-6
+## Examples 16, 17 and 18
+- Algebra.java - Returns the greatest common denominator of two numbers.
+- Rational.java - Performs operations on fractions.
+- RationalClient.java - Implements all of the methods in Algebra.java and Rational.java.